 - Win Percentage: ~27%

-These ten captains have each left their unique imprint on Indian cricket through their leadership styles, achievements, and ability to inspire their teams on and off the field.
-From MS Dhoni’s unmatched ICC triumphs to Virat Kohli’s dominance in Tests and Sourav Ganguly’s fearless rebuilding efforts, each leader has played a pivotal role in shaping Indian cricket’s glorious legacy.
+These ten captains have made their mark on Indian cricket through their leadership styles, achievements, and their ability to inspire teams on and off the field.
+MS Dhoni’s one-of-a-kind ICC victories, Virat Kohli’s excellence in Tests and Sourav Ganguly’s brave rebuilding were instrumental in fuelling the great journey of India in cricket.

 Here’s a concise comparative chart for the top 10 most successful Indian cricket captains based on matches, wins, and win percentage: